What is lash enhancement?

 How long do the results last?

-Post-touch-up results can last up to five years—much longer than microblading.
-(Just think of all the cash you'll save on lash extensions, eyeliner and maybe even mascara too!)
+Post-touch-up results can last up to five years - much longer than Microblading.
+Just think of all the time and money clients save on lash extensions, eyeliner and often mascara, as well!

 What should I bring (or not bring) to my appointment?